MasoniteFramework/masonite/readme.md

 * An extremely powerful command line helper called `craft` commands
 * A simple migration system, removing the "magic" and finger crossing of migrations
 * A great Active Record style ORM called Orator
-* A great filesystem architecture for navigating and expanding your projec.
+* A great filesystem architecture for navigating and expanding your project.

 ## Learning Masonite

 Masonite strives to have extremely comprehensive documentation.
 All documentation can be [Found Here](https://josephmancuso.gitbooks.io/masonite/content/) and would be wise to go through the tutorials there.
+If you find any discrepencies or anything that doesn't make sense, be sure to comment directly on the documentation to start a discussion!

 ## Installation: